 Ethnicity vs. Expanded Carrier Screening

-In ethnicity based screening, you are tested for disorders based on your ethnicity or family history.
-This is the way all carrier screening of Jews was done in the past.
-In the 1970s there was only one test available, an enzyme screen for Tay-Sachs disease for Ashkenazi Jews only.
-As discoveries about the genetic cause of diseases evolved, the list of disorders – called a test panel – for which all Jews could be screened consistently improved.
+In ethnicity-based screening, you are tested for disorders based on your ethnicity or family history.
+This is the way all carrier screening of the Jewish population was done in the past.
+In the 1970s there was only one test available, an enzyme screening for Tay-Sachs disease for Ashkenazi Jews only.
+As discoveries about the genetic cause of the diseases evolved, the list of disorders, called a test panel, for which all Jews could be screened, consistently improved.

-Over time, however, we have learned that ethnicity based screening has many limitations.
-Today, with expanded carrier screening, many disorders can be screened for without focusing on either race or ethnicity.
-Most national genetics and reproductive medicine societies support the use of these expanded carrier panels for all individuals.
-As a result, highly accurate carrier screening is now available for Jews of all backgrounds – Ashkenazi, Sephardic and Mizrahi – as well as couples of mixed heritage.
+Over time, however, we have learned that ethnicity-based screening has many limitations.
+Today with expanded carrier screening, many disorders can be screened for without focusing on either race or ethnicity.
+Most national genetics and reproductive medicine societies support the use of these expanded carrier screening panels for all individuals.
+As a result, highly accurate carrier screening is now available for Jews of all backgrounds, as well as people of all ethnic backgrounds.

 Expanded Carrier Screening